 Please check this page regularly – we recruit throughout the year and post job opportunities as they come to hand.

-• Marketing & Digital Executive – a crucial implementation role supporting the Marketing & Digital Manager and the Festival’s marketing department.
+• Artist Liaison Assistant – a vital administrative role supporting the Artist Logistics Manager and the Festival’s Programming team.

-• Full-time, fixed term position until end of March 2025.
+• Full-time, fixed term position until the end of March 2025

 • Be part of an amazing team who tautoko the arts community in Tāmaki Makaurau while experiencing the excitement of the Festival as it transforms the city.